> Academics > Course

 MAWL 6316 (3-3-0) Worship Theology for Contemporary Ministry

 The course examines biblical, historical, and practical issues regarding theologies of Christian worship.
 The study explores theological foundations for understanding worship practice, assesses theological implications of personal and corporate worship ministry, and equips worship leaders in the application of a theology of worship in contemporary ministry contexts.
-Spring, Online.
+Fall, Online.

 MAWL 6319 (3-3-0) Rehearsal Techniques for Worship Ensembles

 This course explores advanced techniques in leading, directing, and communicating with various musical ensembles including: worship bands, vocal worship ensembles, and instrumental worship ensembles.
 The student will study conducting techniques, vocal techniques, and instrumental techniques and their application in the context of worship.
 Emphasis will be placed upon developing the worship ensemble’s musicality, style, and artistry.
 Attention will also be given to the use of the solo voice.
 The course will explore the appropriate attributes of leadership, musically and spiritually, in the ministry of worship and music in today’s church.
-Spring.
+Fall.

 MAWL 6380 (3-3-0) Worship Practicum (Capstone Course) (S-L)